 Help them when and as much as you can.
 And should you ever need to relocate a senior in your life, check our website.
 There, you'll find a comprehensive directory of continuing care retirement communities (CCRCs) throughout the U.S.*

-In our blog, you'll also find lots of other articles, like this one, that help you better understand the many facets of retirement living.
+In our blog, you'll also find lots of other articles, like this one, that help you better understand the many facets of retirement living and retirement tips for seniors.
 See you there!

 *Note that the list only includes CCRCs, and only ones in the U.S. Searches are limited to one state at a time.
 You can also link directly to specific state searches by using the links at the bottom or our homepage.